vokhidovhusan/dataset-done/README.md

 For example
 `$ python extract-images-from-video.py multiple_videos --dir  video/`

-2. You want to assign nth number so that you can take ever nth frame from a video.
+2. You want to assign nth number so that you can take every nth frame from a video.

 `$ python extract-images-from-video.py multiple_videos --dir [video_path] --n_frames [integer number]`